pulumi/docs/content/what-is/top-iac-tools.md

 Each tool offers unique strengths and potential trade-offs:

 1. Multi-cloud tools like Pulumi, Terraform, and OpenTofu provide flexibility across cloud providers.
+They offer portability, consistency in managing diverse cloud resources, and reduce the risk of vendor lock-in.
+However, these tools may lack some provider-specific features and might require more setup for cloud-specific optimizations.

 2. Cloud-specific tools like AWS CloudFormation, Azure Resource Manager, and Google Cloud Deployment Manager offer deep integration with their respective platforms.
+They provide tight integration with native services.
+The trade-off is that they lock you into a single cloud ecosystem, and limit portability of skills and infrastructure definitions.

 We've shown you the options – now let us make our case for Pulumi.
 Pulumi's use of general-purpose programming languages for infrastructure definition provides familiar syntax, powerful abstractions, and seamless integration with existing development workflows.
 It's really something you need to experience.
+Don't take our word for it – [try it yourself](https://www.pulumi.com/product/infrastructure-as-code/).

-But regardless of the tool you choose, embracing Infrastructure as Code is a crucial step towards more efficient, consistent, and scalable cloud management.
-The right IaC tool can transform your approach to infrastructure.
+But regardless of the tool you choose, the benefits of embracing Infrastructure as Code are clear.
+IaC brings consistency to deployments, enables version control for infrastructure, increases automation, and improves scalability.
+If you're new to IaC, the most important step is to start now.
+If you're already using it, focus on refining your approach.
+IaC continues to deliver value as your needs evolve.